JasonLin43212/Flippy-Four/README.md

 * Able to check whether there is a win or a draw

-* Have a way to restart the game
+* Have a way to restart the game in terminal

 * Ability to choose the size of board and color of pieces